-Spotlighting the ephemeral beauty and variety of plant life, two botanical art exhibitions opened at the Leigh Yawkey Woodson Art Museum recently.
+Spotlighting the ephemeral beauty and variety of plant life, the Leigh Yawkey Woodson Art Museum is featuring two botanical art exhibitions.

 “Botanical Art Worldwide: America’s Flora” highlights U.S. indigenous plants — from cacti and trees to woodland flowers — with a goal of increasing appreciation and understanding of the world’s plant diversity and its interconnectedness.
 An array of North American flora, both familiar and rare, is meticulously depicted in watercolor and other mediums.
 Curated by the American Society of Botanical Artists and the United States Botanic Garden, the exhibition is part of a worldwide project emphasizing the importance of conserving botanical diversity and linking people with plants via botanical art.